LME nickel price offers breach daily upper 15% price limit - traders

 By Pratima Desai and Eric Onstad

-LONDON, Nov 14 (Reuters) - London Metal Exchange rules on daily price swings were breached on Monday, traders said, with offers to sell nickel above the 15% limit in volatile trade placed for the first time since the March debacle spurred the exchange to impose constraints.
+LONDON, Nov 14 (Reuters) - London Metal Exchange rules on daily price swings were breached on Monday, traders said, with offers to sell nickel above the 15% limit placed in volatile trade for the first time since the March debacle when the exchange imposed constraints.

 Disorderly trade on March 8 pushed nickel prices to a record above $100,000 a tonne.
 The LME cancelled all nickel trades on that day and suspended the market for more than a week.